CFIB members save on Amex

 What are my obligations as an employer under the new equal pay for equal work rules?

-As of April 1, 2018, you cannot pay full-time and non-full-time (part-time, contract, casual, seasonal, temporary) employees a different rate of pay for performing “substantially the same kind of work”.
+As of April 1, 2018, you cannot pay two employees of differing employment statuses (full-time, part-time, contract, casual, seasonal, temporary etc.) a different rate of pay for performing “substantially the same kind of work”.

 I only employ full-time employees.
 Does this affect me?